easttennesseecc-star/Q-Top-Dog-IDE/API_KEY_RESPONSIBILITY_MODEL.md

 └──────┬──────┘
        ↓
 ┌─────────────┐
-│ Revoke      │ Delete from Q-IDE settings anytime └──────┬──────┘
+│ Revoke      │ Delete from Top Dog settings anytime └──────┬──────┘
        ↓
 ┌─────────────┐
-│ Forgotten   │ Q-IDE no longer has access to key └─────────────┘
+│ Forgotten   │ Top Dog no longer has access to key └─────────────┘
 ```